 The best way to describe how to use it is to think of giving yourself a reverse injection, except there's no needle, so it doesn't hurt at all.
 It actually feels kind of cool!
 The process takes about 10 seconds, and there's even a cap at the end that you can turn around for a smaller area of suction.

-The tool works best if you use it immediately after you notice the bug bite, though one verified Amazon reviewer had luck using it up to two days later.
+The tool works best if you use it immediately after you notice a bug bite, though one verified Amazon reviewer had luck using it up to two days later.

 How well it works

 I haven't used it days after I've been bitten, but I have used it immediately after.
 Unlike Alaska, Montana doesn't say its state bird is the mosquito.
 Still, we have our fair share.
 I've taken vacations at The Lodge at Whitefish Lake — where I stayed just a stone's throw from prime mosquito habitat.
 However, I also see the little buggers in my house, which is nowhere near a large body of water.

 But it doesn't matter where I am or where I've been bitten — this thing works!
 Every time I've used it, my bite has never turned into a bump or irritated me in any way.

 My only irritation comes from not being able to see the venom I suck up.
 I wish the extraction was as satisfying as watching Dr. Pimple Popper, but sadly, it's not.
 In fact, when I reached out to the Bug Bite Thing's PR representative and asked if I could use it on pimples, she said they didn't recommend it.

-For now, I'll stick to using it for bug-related purposes.
-Instead of counting bites, I'll be counting up all the money I'm saving by not having to buy as much hydrocortisone cream.
+For now, I'll just stick to using it for bug-related purposes.
+And instead of counting bites, I'll be counting up all the money I'm saving by not having to buy as much hydrocortisone cream.

 For more game-changing products we're loving, check out: